 What are this community's practices around the Eucharist?

-We have an Open Table at River of Life, which means that everyone without exception is invited to receive the bread and wine at communion, which for us is the body and blood of Christ.
+We have an Open Table at River of Life, which means that everyone without exception is invited to receive the bread and wine or grape juice at communion, which for us is the body and blood of Christ.
 This is His table.